 - A retail store that offers a wider selection of inventory online.

 - A gym offering "first month free" if you sign up for automatic recurring payments.

 Exacerbating the Problem

-In addition, solving for these use cases addresses a particular customer experience that can also boost your bottom line.
+Optimizing for the endless number of these card on file opportunities will directly boost your bottom line.
 All of the examples above create a double-entry order experience.
-Whether in-person, on a smartphone, a web browser, or some other channel, entering payment details multiple times causes friction.
-This friction serves to disconnect your customer from your brand.
+Whether in-person, on a smartphone, a web browser, or some other channel, entering payment details multiple times causes friction and slippage, ultimately disconnecting customers from your brand.

-This disconnect creates a disjointed customer experience, a problem quickly coming to a head:

-Moving freely between offline and online shopping channels is more and more the norm, particularly amongst younger consumers.
+This disconnect creates a disjointed customer experience; moving freely between offline and online shopping channels is more and more the norm, particularly among younger consumers.
 The expectation for a consistent user experience puts pressure on retailers to change quickly if they want to maintain customer loyalty.